marin-hyatt/twitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] The UI shows which tweets are retweeted and favorited by the user, even when app is reloaded
+- [x] If tweet was posted more than a week ago, the tweet cell displays the date it was posted instead of how long ago it was posted

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):